It might seem like a long time before you have to enrol your little one in school, but it pays to be prepared.

 WA | Kindy | Pre-primary | Grade 1-6 | Grade 7-12 |

-How old does my child have to be before they can start school?
+How old does my child have to be when they start school?

-The age your child needs to be before they’re able to start school varies from state to state.
+The age your child needs to be to start school varies from state to state.
+Although the prep year is considered to be the start of formal full-time schooling.

 State / Territory | Pre-Prep | Prep Year |